 Industry, the manufacturing business, manufacturing companies and even manufacturing processes are in full transformation.
 This is mainly due to increasing automation, digital transformation, the bridging of digital and physical environments (as enabled by IoT or the Internet of Things), evolving industrial and manufacturing technologies, the intensive usage of data/analytics, industry and manufacturing challenges, human, economic and societal evolutions and demands and the integration of information technology and operational technology (IT and OT).

 On this page we look at the context of various evolutions and transformations in the industry and in the manufacturing business, across manufacturing processes and in manufacturing technologies.

 - The difference and similarities between smart industry and smart manufacturing

 - What is smart manufacturing?
 A manufacturing definition and overview

 - Discrete manufacturing versus process manufacturing

-- Additional resources on smart industry, the smart factory and smart manufacturing
+- Additional resources on smart industry and smart manufacturing

 We also look at how industries and manufacturing companies are working today and in the near future with an overview of technologies that impact the industrial market and manufacturing alike and have brought us what we tend to call smart industry and smart manufacturing.